-There is a rich, and growing, body of scientific literature on the positive impact sleep has on our well-being: A study published earlier this week in the journal Cell Reports presented more evidence of sleep’s important relationship with memory; research in the journal Sleep Health this summer clarified the crucial role of sleep in collegiate success; another study this summer, published in the journal Nature Communications, looked at sleep’s relationship to loneliness.
-But perhaps the most striking new research was published this week in the journal SLEEP.
+There is a rich, and growing, body of scientific literature on the positive impact sleep has on our well-being: A study published in the journal Cell Reports presented more evidence of sleep’s important relationship with memory; research in the journal Sleep Health recently clarified the crucial role of sleep in collegiate success; another study, published in the journal Nature Communications, looked at sleep’s relationship to loneliness.
+But perhaps some of the most striking research was published in the journal Sleep.
 The study, the largest on sleep to date, demonstrated the wide range of negative impacts that the wrong amount of sleep can have, and what the right amount of sleep is.

 The study found that the number of hours you sleep each night affects reasoning and verbal skills (whether you sleep too much or too little), that too little sleep has the same physiological effects as aging (“typical sleep duration of four hours per night was equivalent to aging eight years,” the study says), and that after even one night’s improved sleep count, cognitive performance increased.